 4.15: Surrenders For Adoption

-(1) The Department's social services are available to any birth parent(s) who voluntarily surrender their child(ren), to assist the parent(s) with the loss of their child(ren).
-Such services may include, but need not be limited to:

-(a) counseling on separation and loss;

-(b) involvement in a surrendering parent support group.

-(2) The Department shall observe the following procedures prior to taking a voluntary Surrender from a birth parent:
+(1) The Department shall observe the following procedures prior to taking a voluntary Surrender from a birth parent:

-(a) Explore alternatives to voluntary surrender with the parent(s), including casework services to assist parent(s) and child(ren) to remain together.
+(a) Explore alternatives to voluntary Surrender with the parent(s), including casework services to assist parent(s) and child(ren) to remain together.

-(b) If casework services are accepted, provide the services set forth in the service plan.
+(b) If casework services are accepted, provide the services set forth in the action plan.

-(c) If services are declined, the social worker shall record in writing in the case record the offer and declination of services.
+(c) If services are declined, the social worker shall record inthe electronic case record the offer and declination of services.

 (d) Before accepting a surrender, the social worker shall collect and record in the case record psycho-social and medical information about the child and the child's biological family.